AlpsRunner/django-clickhouse-sandbox/README.md

 # How to run in debug mode:
 ```
-  in first terminal:
+  To run celery tasks (2000 user activity sumulation every 1 min  and sending data to clickhouse every 5 min):
+    celery -A dataclick worker -l info -B --concurrency=1

+  To see django DB and ClickHouse Stat:
     python3 manage.py runserver 0.0.0.0:8000

-  in other terminal run celery tasks (user activity sumulation and sending data to clickhouse):
-    celery -A dataclick worker -l -B info --concurrency=1
 ```

 # How to run in prod mode: